In this guide we’ll take a look at the best scroll saws for the UK market.

-This scroll saw features a variable speed making it a versatile piece of kit that can be used for cutting wood, metal and plastics.
+The Record Power SS16V Scroll Saw features a variable speed making it a versatile piece of kit that can be used for cutting wood, metal and plastics.

-The machine can be used with a variety of blades including pinned and pinless blades.
+This scroll saw can be used with a variety of blades including pinned and pinless blades.
 The blades are easy to attach and take down.

 The solid aluminium table and safety clamp make this saw sturdy to use and there is little vibration even when using faster speeds.
 The machine is quiet in use and the dust extraction is very effective.
 The table tilts from 0 – 45 degrees allowing you to make bevel cuts easily.
 The flexible work light helps you to see what you are doing.
-This saw has plenty of power and can handle even sheet steel with relative ease.
+The scrollsaw has plenty of power and can handle even sheet steel with relative ease.

 The variable speed makes it easy to cut a range of materials including soft wood, hard wood and metal.
 It comes with 5 blades suitable for cutting wood and metal as well as a parallel guide and clamps.
 Everything is neatly packaged in a case.

-Scroll Saw Buying Guide
+Scroll Saw Buyer’s Guide

-Scrolls saws are easy to use, quiet in operation, produce little dust and are relatively safe.
+The best scroll saws are easy to use, quiet in operation, produce little dust and are relatively safe.
 They are ideal for a range of woodworking, metalworking and crafting applications.
 You can use a scroll saw for a range of projects including pierce cuts, fretwork, marquetry and intarsia, among many others.
 There are a large variety of scroll saws available, from smaller hobbyist models to much larger and more powerful products.